Most organizations that realize they’ve made a mistake in caring for, servicing, or communicating with customers, expect to correct the mistake.

 Thanks again for your help.

-After fixing the link, shouldn’t the provider want to close the loop to ensure the board’s “critically important,” “very valuable,” and “greatly appreciated” participation?
-And shouldn’t the provider have done so for its own sake as well as for the nonprofit’s sake as a client and the trustees’ sakes as audience members?
+I did not appreciate being “invited” to do the final step that the service provider should have done to resolve the problem completely, so I bucked it to the nonprofit’s president, who handled it nicely.
+But after fixing the link, shouldn’t the provider want to close the loop to ensure the board’s “critically important,” “very valuable,” and “greatly appreciated” participation?
+And shouldn’t the provider have done so for its own sake as well as for the sake of its client, the nonprofit?

 Correction is crucial, but it takes insight to finish the job completely — and make sure the relationship is working as well as the link ought to be.